pedromosquerat/barista/concepts/design-tokens/README.md

 Just like the format, the file structure is also up for discussion.
-There are multiple ways of structuring the design tokens into a folder structure, and a convertion tool like [theo] will let you customize [input and output formats quite easily](#output-and-formats).
+There are multiple ways of structuring the design tokens into a folder structure, and a conversion tool like [theo] will let you customize [input and output formats quite easily](#output-and-formats).

 Here are some variations of design tokens structure in the wild: